-3. If a court issues an order to stay a withholding of income, the Administrator may not be held liable in any civil action to the person who is the subject of the withholding of income for any money withheld before the stay becomes effective.

-612.350 1.
-[Each] [Except as otherwise provided in section 10 of this act, each] An eligible person who is unemployed and otherwise entitled to receive benefits in any week must be paid for that week a benefit in an amount equal to the person's weekly benefit amount, less 75 percent of the remuneration payable to him or her for that week.

-2. The benefit, if not a multiple of \$1, must be computed to the next lower multiple of \$1.
+- 3. If a court issues an order to stay a withholding of income, the Administrator may not be held liable in any civil action to the person who is the subject of the withholding of income for any money withheld before the stay becomes effective. - Sec.
+20. NRS 612.350 is hereby amended to read as follows: - 612.350 1.
+[Each] An eligible person who is unemployed and otherwise entitled to receive benefits in any week must be paid for that week a benefit in an amount equal to the person's weekly benefit amount, less 75 percent of the remuneration payable to him or her for that week. - 2.
+The benefit, if not a multiple of \$1, must be computed to the next lower multiple of \$1.